 Breakfast at Early Bird Donuts

-Splurge on fresh donuts from Early Bird Donuts, a second-generation family run business, before you start your adventures for the day.
-The donuts are made fresh daily, so come in for a delicious pick-me-up — coffee optional.
+Splurge on fresh donuts (or even cupcakes!) from Early Bird Donuts, a second-generation family run business, before you start your adventures for the day.
+Come in for a delicious pick-me-up (just make sure to come early enough as they often sell out).

 Hike Table Mountain and Phantom Falls